simonAllier/SpoonExo/README.md

 Exo:
 extract all the access to local variables found in these statements.
+For this, you can use the visitor pattern.

 For a example of output, see example_output